Deep Learning in the Sequence Space: Application to heterogeneous households and heterogeneous firms

 where $0\leq u<\min\{\frac{1}{2}\pi^z_{12}, \frac{1}{2}\pi^z_{22}, \frac{1}{2}\pi^z_{13}\}$ parameterizes the increase in the idiosyncratic uncertainty.
-This formulation allows us to keep the idiosyncratic productivity level $z_t^i$, as well as the expected future productivity $\E{z_{t+1}^i|z_t}$ constant, when the economy transitions into the high volatility regime.\footnote{To the best of our knowledge, maintaining these two features would not easily be possible using, for example, a \cite{rouwenhorst_1995} or \cite{tauchen1986statistical} discretization methods for an AR(1) process.}
+This formulation allows us to keep the idiosyncratic productivity level $z_t^i$, as well as the expected future productivity $\E{z_{t+1}^i|z_t}$ constant, when the economy transitions into the high volatility regime.\footnote{To the best of our knowledge, maintaining these two features would not easily be possible using, for example, a \cite{rouwenhorst_1995} or \cite{tauchen1986statistical} discretization methods for an AR(1) process.} Firms accumulate capital subject to capital adjustment costs of the form